 In ecological rationality, sharing of value created through co-operative behavior is motivated by what has been called 'prosocial behavior'.
-Prosocial behavior is behavior or decisions taken to benefit society as a whole.
-It is not altruism.
-Such behavior may be motivated by empathy and by concern about the welfare and rights of others as well as for egoistic or practical concerns, such as one's social status or reputation, hope for direct or indirect reciprocity, or adherence to one's perceived system of fairness (Eisenberg, Fabes, & Spinrad, 2007).
+Prosocial behavior may be motivated by empathy and by concern about the welfare and rights of others as well as for egoistic or practical concerns, such as one's social status or reputation, hope for direct or indirect reciprocity, or adherence to one's perceived system of fairness (Eisenberg, Fabes, & Spinrad, 2007).
 The prosocial perspective of human decision-making behavior is based on studies drawn from several distinct research domains and different disciplines such as anthropology, neurological sciences, human genetics, evolutionary psychology, and experimental and behavioral economics.
 What is distinctive about these theories and models of human nature is that they are based on evidence gathered either through experiments or direct observation of the neural processes in the brain using three-dimensional imaging techniques.
 The table below is a summary of the findings of some of the disciplines that have analyzed and gathered evidence on prosocial behavior in their study of the the science of human decisions and nature.